Regional Command is the Army’s 2* headquarters for the UK, Nepal, Brunei and British Forces Germany (BFG).

 We act as the proponent for UK Operations and deliver engagement with the civilian community.
 We are also responsible for Real Life Support to the Army and commands the UK stations, (local units), and garrisons.

-Regional Commands effects are delivered through ten 1* Regional Points of Command, (RPoC), which cover the whole of the UK and three overseas commands.
+Regional Commands outputs are delivered through ten 1* Regional Points of Command, (RPoC), which cover the whole of the UK and three overseas commands.

 HQ Regional Command delivers the Army’s support service, facilities management, information, telecoms, IT, welfare services, security and guarding, UK civilian engagement, and provides operational command and funding to the Army Cadet Force, to list just a few.

-The Command is formed of branches which each have an areas of responsibility.
-These branches are responsible for delivery of support and services across Army with some branches covering Tri-Service responsibilities.
+The Command is formed of branches which each have areas of functional responsibility.
+These branches are responsible for delivery of support and services across the Army, and in some cases across Defence.

 At HQ Regional Command we are responsible for over 90,000 cadets and adult volunteers in over 2,000 locations nationwide, and these numbers continue to grow.

 The Army Cadets aim to inspire young people between 12 and 18 years old to challenge their limits, grow their abilities and go further in life; we deliver this through the community-based Army Cadet Force and the school-based Combined Cadet Force, the latter also has cadets from the Royal Navy, Royal Marines and RAF as well as Army Cadets.